neurobioinfo/scrnabox/README.md

 ## Analysis workflow
-The following figure illustrates the steps involved in analyzing scRNA-seq data using the Standard and Cell Hashtags with the scrnabox pipeline
+The following figures illustrate the steps involved in analyzing scRNA-seq data using the Standard and Cell Hashtags with the scrnabox pipeline

 ![Steps of Standard scRNA-seq ](https://raw.githubusercontent.com/neurobioinfo/scrnabox/main/figs/scrna.png)